 It's now the end of the 19th century, and you are standing in the same forest.
 Only you wouldn't know it.
-The elm and beech and alder are gone, as

-The vast array of elements and relationships that the state had resolutely dismissed as a source of wood came back to haunt it. is the cornucopia of flora and most of the fauna.
+The elm and beech and alder are gone, as is the cornucopia of flora and most of the fauna.
 It's eerily silent.
 There are no mushrooms for the children to gather, the forest floor is patchy and the soil is thin and grey.
 The villagers no longer live symbiotically with the forest: they no longer have a stake in it.
 Only row after regimented row of Norway spruce stand before you.
 And many of them look rather sickly.